Car bombs kill 30 in Shi'ite districts of Baghdad

 "Minutes later, the car blew up, smashing shopfronts and throwing passers-by like toys.
 All that was in front of me was fire, smoke, dead bodies, and wounded people crying for help."

-Another car bomb exploded in a commercial street in the Karrada neighbourhood, killing at least four people.
+Another car bomb exploded in a commercial street in the Karrada neighborhood, killing at least four people.
 There were further blasts in Zaafaraniya, Muwasalat, al-Shurta and New Baghdad.

 Sunni insurgents, including the al Qaeda-affiliated Islamic State of Iraq, have been recruiting from Iraq's Sunni minority, which resents Shi'ite domination since the U.S.-led invasion that toppled Saddam Hussein in 2003.